 Coffee beans grown at higher elevations tend to have higher levels of organic acid and caffeine.
 A good example of this fruity brightness can be found in Ethiopian coffee.

-This is quite different to coffee grown at lower elevations which tend to have a smoother and mellow flavor.
+This is quite different to coffee grown at lower elevations which tend to have a smooth and mellow flavor.
 Many naturally low acid coffee beans come from medium to low elevation regions such as Indonesia, Central America and Brazil.

 - Wet/washed processing